 1.INTRODUCTION

 Fish are a vital source of essential macro and micronutrients for a healthy population.
 In Kenya, although the per capita consumption of fish steadily increased to seven kilos by year 2018, this has remained way below the FAO recommended average of 20kg year-1 person-1(Pauly & Zeller, 2017).
 The government has had to meet an annual deficit of 5900 metric tons through imports from China, Korea, Japan and Uganda (Irera & Iwara, 2021).
-With popularization of fresh-water fish farming, integrated fish culture has become common practice among small scale farmers with Nile tilapia (Niloticus oriochromis) and African catfish (Cravia gariepinus) being the most reared species (Opiyo et al., 2018).
+With popularization of fresh-water fish farming, integrated fish culture has become common practice among small scale farmers with Nile tilapia (Oreochromis niloticus) and African catfish (Clarias gariepinus) being the most reared species (Opiyo et al., 2018).

 Manure from livestock production is administered to fish ponds and is directly consumed by fish, or becomes a source of nutrients to support the growth of photosynthetic organisms (Endebu et al., 2016).
 Within integrated fish-livestock or fish-poultry farming systems, antimicrobials, their residues, and bacteria may enter the fish ponds through animal manure, farm water or waste animal feed, which many farmers use to supplement fish feed.
 (Xu et al., 2020).
 These increase the risk of horizontal gene transfer of antimicrobial resistance (AMR) genes in fish and subsequently in human who are the end consumers.
 (Romero et al., 2012).